bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 - $E_3: A\heartsuit,2\heartsuit, 2\heartsuit,4\spadesuit$
 - $E_4: A\spadesuit,3\spadesuit, 3\spadesuit, 4\spadesuit$

 Where $E$ is denoting a deck or, more generally, an *explanation* for the data we will collect by drawing cards.
-In the game, someone has handed us one of the decks (i.e. $E_1$, $E_2$, $E_3$ or $E_4$) but we don't know at all which one it is.
+In the game, someone has handed us one of the decks (i.e. $E_1$, $E_2$, $E_3$ or $E_4$) but *we don't know at all which one it is*.
 The analogy here is that the universe is set up with a set of rules that we are trying to determine.
 Thus, deciding on which deck we are holding is analogous to deciding which universe we are actually in, given our observations of the universe.
 In other words, providing an *explanation* of the data is really about determining which of the many possible universes we are in.

 ![](../images/image-20190402152206104.png){width=400px}

 We then draw the top card, observe that it is a $3\spadesuit$, and see if we can reason about which deck is likely to be the one we are holding.
+I invited the reader to weight the different explanations, approximately, yourself before we do the math.
 We choose such a small, simple system because it is easy to intuit the answers without the math.
 This intuition can provide a scaffold for understanding the mathematics, which can be used in more complex examples where one *doesn't* have a strong intuition.
 It is therefore worth going through at least one example in detail.

 To begin, we need to assign the probabilities of the four cases *prior* to the data.
 Given total ignorance of which deck was chosen-- we know that there are 4 possibilities but have no idea about anything more about the selection process --  we assign equal probabilities to the four cases[^equal]